Black Friday is here, and this year, it’s going 100% virtual.

 Be careful when clicking and following links on social media, as you may be directed to fake websites that will encourage you to enter personal details.
 From there, it’s easy for fraudsters to steal your money or commit identity fraud.

-Another major social media threat you should look out for are posts which encourage users to like or share their posts (gaining a wider audience), as these lend legitimacy to fraudsters who later use the profiles to propagate scams.
+Another major social media threat you should look out for are posts that encourage users to like or share their posts (gaining a wider audience), as these lend legitimacy to fraudsters who later use the profiles to propagate scams.

 Whether you’re looking for complete culture change, phishing simulations or compliance training, we have solutions that are tailor-made to fit for your organisation.